-If you do need help getting acne under control, take a look at this article I wrote for Verywell.com that’s dedicated to acne and its treatment.
-You’ll get lots of acne treatment info and tips there to stop blemish from forming and help clear up your skin for good.)
+If you do need help getting acne under control, take a look at this article I wrote for Verywell Health that’s dedicated to acne and its treatment.
+You’ll get lots of good info there on how to actually treat acne, to stop blemishes from forming and clear up your skin for good.

 Here’s Why This DIY Pimple Remedy Works